David Baddiel: Collaboration with Frank Skinner

 After ending Fantasy Football League, the pair took an improvised question-and-answer show to the Edinburgh Fringe which then became a television series, Baddiel and Skinner Unplanned, which ran for five series on ITV, as well as a West End run at the Shaftesbury Theatre in 2001.

-The pair also appeared on a celebrity special of Who Wants to be a Millionaire? in 2001, becoming the first celebrity contestants to reach £250,000 for their charities, the Catholic Children's Society and the Imperial Cancer Research Fund.
+The pair also appeared on a celebrity special of Who Wants to Be a Millionaire? in 2001, becoming the first celebrity contestants to reach £250,000 for their charities, the Catholic Children's Society and the Imperial Cancer Research Fund.

-In February 2022, a clip emerged from Baddiel's 2004 guest appearance on the Frank Skinner Show.
+In February 2022, a clip emerged from Baddiel's 2004 guest appearance on The Frank Skinner Show.
 In the clip, Baddiel uses "pikey", a pejorative term used to refer to people who are of a Traveller community, to negatively denote his own appearance.
 Critics accused Baddiel of hypocrisy given his own polemic, Jews Don't Count.

 Solo work

 Baddiel has written four novels: Time for Bed (1996), Whatever Love Means (2002), The Secret Purposes (2006), and The Death of Eli Gold (2011).
-In June 2015, he published his first children's novel, The Parent Agency, which won the LOLLIE award (formerly the Roald Dahl Funny Book Awards) for "Best Laugh Out Loud Book for 9–13-Year-Olds" and is set to be developed into a feature film (also written and produced by Baddiel) through Fox 2000 Pictures.
+In June 2015, he published his first children's novel, The Parent Agency, which won the LOLLIE award (the successor to the Roald Dahl Funny Book Awards) for "Best Laugh Out Loud Book for 9–13-Year-Olds" and is set to be developed into a feature film (also written and produced by Baddiel) through Fox 2000 Pictures.
 His subsequent children's novels include The Person Controller (2015), AniMalcolm (2016), Birthday Boy (2017) and Head Kid (2018).
 He wrote The Boy Who Could Do What He Liked, a short story published for World Book Day in 2016.

-In 2001, Baddiel wrote and starred in Baddiel's Syndrome, a sitcom for Sky 1 which also starred Morwenna Banks, Stephen Fry and Jonathan Bailey, which ran for fourteen episodes.
+In 2001, Baddiel wrote and starred in Baddiel's Syndrome, a sitcom for Sky One which also starred Morwenna Banks, Stephen Fry and Jonathan Bailey, which ran for fourteen episodes.
 He also wrote the comedy film, The Infidel, starring Omid Djalili, Richard Schiff, Matt Lucas and Miranda Hart.
 Baddiel has since adapted the film into a musical with music by Erran Baron Cohen.
 Baddiel directed the production which ran at London's Theatre Royal Stratford East in late 2014.
 Baddiel's other writing credits include The Norris McWhirter Chronicles for Sky 1, which starred Alistair McGowan and John Thomson and which Baddiel also directed, and two episodes of the ITV reboot of Thunderbirds, Thunderbirds Are Go!